 7) 50% of the written exam score (including vet points) and 50% of the Oral Board Score will determine the final roster.

 8) Must pass the medical, psychological and drug testing prior to employment.

 9) Must either possess a current paramedic certification issued by the Texas Department of Health or be able to obtain such certification within 28 months of employment through Fire Department sponsored training.
 Must maintain certification as a condition of employment.

 APPLICANTS WITH PRIOR MILITARY EXPERIENCE:

-Only "Honorable" discharge will qualify the applicant for the five (5) veteran points (given to the applicant if they receive 70 or better on the Entrance exam).
+Only "Honorable" discharge will qualify the applicant for the five (5) veteran points (given to the applicant if they receive 70 or higher on the Entrance exam).
 The Honorable discharge must have occurred prior to the entrance exam.
-"General (under honorable conditions)" allows the applicant to take the test, but is not eligible to receive veteran points.
-A copy of your DD-214 long form (member #4) must be received on or before the Entrance exam date in order to receive your veterans points.
+"General (under honorable conditions)" allows the applicant to take the test but is not eligible to receive veteran points.
+A copy of your DD-214 long form (member #4) must be received on or before the Entrance exam date in order to receive your veteran’s points.